1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: Colorado local governments, low-income communities, and Tribal governments.
+According to the current listing, eligibility includes: Colorado local governments, low-income communities, and Tribal governments.
 Others require 5% local match.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.